2024 Americana Music Honors & Awards

 The 2024 Americana Music Honors & Awards ceremony was held on Wednesday, September 18, 2024, at the Ryman Auditorium in Nashville, Tennessee.
 The marquee event for the Americana Music Association and the centerpiece of their annual Americanafest, artists are awarded for outstanding achievements in the music industry and the americana genre.
-The show is set to be live-streamed on the Circle YouTube channel and on the AMA's Facebook page, alongside live radio broadcasts on Sirius XM and local Tennessee stations WSM, WMOT and WRLT.
+The show is set to be live-streamed on the Circle YouTube channel and on the AMA's Facebook page, alongside live radio broadcasts on SiriusXM and local Tennessee stations WSM, WMOT and WRLT.
 An hour-long special of highlights will on PBS in November as part of Austin City Limits.

 Tyler Childers and Sierra Ferrell led the nominations, with three each.

 Performers

 All performers were backed by the All-Star Americana House Band led by Buddy Miller (guitar) and featuring Jerry Pentecost (drums), Don Was (bass), Jim Hoke (pedal steel/banjo), Bryan Owens (percussion), Larry Campbell (fiddle/mandolin/guitar), Jen Gunderman (piano/accordion) and The McCrary Sisters (vocals).